AGDeighan/Diet_and_Aging_DO__summary_of_age_and_diet_effects_on_phenotypes/cbc/CBC_summary_diet_and_age.md

 The effects of diet and age on the CBC phenotypes were estimated using linear mixed models (R/lme4).
 The significance of age and diet effects were assessed with approximate F-tests using the Kenward and Roger (1997) approach (R/pbkrtest).
 Before fitting the models, percent cell counts were logit-transformed and phenotypes with a skewness (calculated using R/e1071) greater than 1 were log-transformed.

-Only the first two timepoints, 11 and 23 months, were used for testing diet and age effects because at 35 months there is notable survivor bias for the diet groups (only 14 ad libitum mice but 79 40% CR mice).
+Only the first two timepoints, 11 and 23 months, were used for testing the direct diet effects and the diet-age interaction effects because at 35 months there is notable survivor bias across the diet groups (only 14 ad libitum mice but 79 40% CR mice).
+However, for testing the direct age effects, all three timepoints were used.
+The table below shows the sample counts for each timepoint (some specific CBC phenotypes were missing more data, see the "phenotype_info_table.csv" file in the results folder for more information).

 | Timepoint  | Ad Libitum | 1-day fast | 2-day fast | 20% CR | 40% CR |
 | -----------| ---------- | ---------- | ---------- | ------ | ------ |